Auckland PSITM Institute

 This article is partially based on extensive laboratory and longitudinal scientific research about couple satisfaction in long term relationships as presented in the book The Marriage Clinic, by John M. Gottman, published by WW Norton & Company in 1999.
 Please see this book for more resources.

 Most of us know by now that the fairy tale happily ever after stories are full of holes.
 Dashing men on horses don't usually rescue helpless women and live happily ever after in real life.
-As a matter of fact, most feminist authors have long debunked this as a set up for potentially abusive relationships*.
-But most of us don't know how inaccurate our current popular expectations and beliefs are about what makes "marriage" (and by this I mean any long term committed romantic relationship) work.
-Mostly we look around at such things as divorce statistics and see that a lot of them don't work This assessment is also unfair, given that relationships may last several decades and still be included in divorce statistics - and the numbers don't tell us what allowed some relationships to last and others to break up, and they don't tell us how much overall satisfaction existed in those relationships that stayed together or broke up.
+But most of us don't know how inaccurate our current popular expectations and beliefs are about what makes "marriage" work are (and by this I mean any long term committed romantic relationship).
+Mostly we look around at such things as divorce statistics and see that a lot of them don't work This assessment is also unfair, given that this doesn't include long term committed relationships outside of marriage, nor does it consider that relationships may last several decades and still be included in divorce statistics.
+Most importantly, the numbers don't tell us what allowed some relationships to last and others to break up, and they don't tell us how much overall satisfaction existed in those relationships that stayed together or broke up.

 MYTHS